7 Things You Should Never Leave Outside in Winter — and How to Safely Store Them

 Even a mild winter climate can ruin your belongings if they are left outside.

-If you are still yet to winterize your backyard, there is still time to put away some of your more precious items to protect them from cold weather, and to prevent waste in allowing other less valuable items to decay.
+If you are still yet to winterize your backyard, there is still time to put away some of your more precious items to protect them from cold weather.
+This also prevents waste, as it will lengthen their lifespan.

 These are seven garden items landscaping and garden experts say you should never leave outside in the winter and how to safely store them.